jila/recipe-finder-lavavel/README.md

 recipe-finder-lavavel
 =====================

-This project uses the recipe-finde library
+This project uses the recipe-finder library